sbslee/pypgx/README.rst

        run-long-read-pipeline
-                           Run genotyping pipeline for long-read sequencing data. run-ngs-pipeline    Run genotyping pipeline for NGS data. test-cnv-caller     Test CNV caller for target gene. train-cnv-caller    Train CNV caller for target gene.
+                           Run genotyping pipeline for long-read sequencing data. run-ngs-pipeline    Run genotyping pipeline for NGS data. slice-bam           Slice BAM file for all genes used by PyPGx. test-cnv-caller     Test CNV caller for target gene. train-cnv-caller    Train CNV caller for target gene.